The Best Boat Insurance

 - Jet Skis

-However, you’ll have to discuss your boat specifically with a State Farm agent to get insight into what those endorsements look like.
-Like most insurance companies, State Farm is hesitant to dish out policy specifics (much less furnish a sample policy) until you can tell an agent about your boat in detail and appear ready to buy.
+Our experiences attempting to wrest information from the company’s agents and web pages surfaced conflicting info, but most insurance companies are hesitant to dish out policy specifics (much less furnish a sample policy) until you can tell an agent about your boat in detail and appear ready to buy.
+State Farm still holds a good reputation for claims management and customer service.

 Boat Insurance FAQ